 When you're looking for pure tonal hostility, pick up the Ibanez Iron Label RGIB21 baritone electric guitar.
-Its 28" scale length serves up incredibly powerful fundamental tones, and it's equipped with a pair of EMG active humbuckers to hit your amplifier with plenty of bite too.

 The Ibanez Iron Label RGIB21 baritone electric guitar came as the replacement for the popular but discontinued Ibanez RGIB6.
 It features a 28″ scale length for powerful fundamental tones, and it’s equipped with a pair of EMG active humbuckers to hit your amplifier with plenty of bite.